FeatureToggleStudy/halfpipe-docs/content/manifest/_index.md

   timeout: optional(duration, default="5m")
 ```

-If `org` is not set it will be set to the value of top level key `team`.
+`org` is the CF organisation.
+Defaults to the value of the top level key `team`.

-`vars` is a hash map of environment variables that will be available to the `app` in CF
+`vars` is a hash map of environment variables that will be available to the `app` in CF.

 `test_domain` sets the domain that should be used when pushing the app as a candidate.
 By default this is derived for you based on the API you use.

 `deploy_artifact` the path to a file or directory to push to CF, which has been saved in a previous `run` or `docker-compose` task with `save_artifacts`.
+The path must be relative to the `.halfpipe.io` file.

+`manifest` defaults to `manifest.yml`, relative to the `.halfpipe.io` file.
+To use an artifact from a previous task you must use the path `../artifacts/<saved-artifact-path>`.

 `pre_promote` is a list of run tasks, that will be executed after the app has been deployed as a candidate but before the app gets promoted to live.
 The pre promote jobs will get the environment variable `TEST_ROUTE` injected with the route to the candidate app.